 As an educator, Dr. Murphy strives to bring music to students of all ages.
 Orff-Schulwerk trained, she has taught music to children as young as six months through high school at the Suzuki-Orff School of Music, Chicago Jewish Day School, and the Chicago Center School of Music.
 In addition, she taught music theory classes for five years at the People’s Music School in Chicago’s Uptown neighborhood.
 Erin has also given numerous workshops and sectionals to middle and high school flute students, most recently in southeast Texas at Orangefield, Hudson, Ozen, Port Neches-Groves, and Barbers Hill.

-In the fall of 2016, Erin joined the faculty at Lamar University as the Instructor of Music – Flute.
-Past teaching positions include Lecturer of Music – Flute at the University of Wisconsin-Whitewater (2015-2016) and Adjunct Instructor of Flute at Maranatha Baptist University (2012-2016).
+As of August 2018, Dr. Murphy will be Assistant Professor of Flute at Oklahoma State University’s Greenwood School of Music.
+Past teaching positions include Instructor of Music – Flute at Lamar University (2016-2018), Lecturer of Music – Flute at the University of Wisconsin-Whitewater (2015-2016) and Adjunct Instructor of Flute at Maranatha Baptist University (2012-2016).
 She has guest lectured at North Central Michigan College and Northwestern University, and has given masterclasses at the University of Texas Rio Grande Valley at Brownsville and Edinburg, University of Northern Colorado, University of Utah, University of Missouri, Loyola University, Wheaton College, Central Michigan University, Northeastern Illinois University, and University of Wisconsin-Whitewater.
 Additionally, she has performed and presented at several National Flute Association Conventions, Texas Music Educators Association Convention, International Alliance for Women in Music Congress, Tenth Festival of Women Composers at the Indiana University of Pennsylvania, Chicago Flute Club Festivals, and Wisconsin Flute Festival.
 Her articles have been published in the Journal of the International Alliance for Women in Music, FQ Plus, Flute Talk, BandDirectorsTalkShop.com, and Chicago Flute Club’s Pipeline.

 Her applied flute students have been accepted to excellent undergraduate and graduate programs including the San Francisco Conservatory, Northwestern University, Indiana University, and the University of Wisconsin-Madison.
 They have won masterclass and concerto competitions, been featured on notable alumni concerts, and become successful educators across the country in applied flute and general music education.